🌌 Share Your Dreams, Shape the Collective: A Guide to Dream Forums

 - Nightmares: These are distressing dreams that can cause feelings of fear, anxiety, or sadness.
 They often involve threats to the dreamer’s safety or well-being.

 - Recurring Dreams: These dreams repeat themselves with little variation in story or theme.
-They can be pleasant or unpleasant and often reflect unresolved issues in the dreamer’s life.
+They can be pleasant or unpleasant and often show unresolved issues in the dreamer’s life.

 - Prophetic Dreams: Also known as precognitive dreams, these are believed to predict future events.
 While there’s no scientific evidence to support this, some people report experiencing dreams that later come true.